VoIP reliability is crucial for maintaining seamless communication, as any downtime can lead to significant…

 Spiral shielding contains individual small-gauge copper strands winding parallel around the cable’s core.
 This cable shielding variant is basic yet helpful in a range of applications.
 Since the copper wires are wound very tightly and consistently in one direction, the shielding obtains nearly total coverage, efficiently combating electromagnetic interference.

-Spiral shields offer high flexibility thanks to the many individual wires.
+Thanks to the many individual wires, spiral shields offer high flexibility.
 The key distinction of a spiral shield is the minimal looping tendency when laying the cable.
 Spiral shields are easy to terminate, but they are relatively inductive because the wires wind around the cable.

 This shielding variant is commonly used in retractile cord cables, microphones, and audio cables where exceptional flexibility and prolonged life are necessary.
 Spiral shields are most effective when used in the audio frequency range.